ppy/osu-wiki/wiki/Ranking_criteria/en.md

 - **All beatmap content must be cleared regarding [content usage permissions](/wiki/Rules/Content_usage_permissions#artist-permissions).** For artists or tracks which are listed as disallowed on the page, their songs may only be ranked if explicit permission for the track is given to the beatmap host.
 Proof of permission must be presented in the beatmap description or the discussion page.
 - **Creators of visual media used in a beatmap must be credited in the beatmap's description.** The sources must also be linked whenever possible.
 In cases without direct or safe-for-work web pages to provide, or the specific artist is unknown, the following is also allowed to credit the media's origin:
   - Crediting the media as "from {game name}", "screenshot from {official music video}", or similar formats.
-  - Image reprints with enough metadata to help verify the original human creator of a work.
+  - Image reuploads with enough metadata to help verify the original human creator of a work.
   - The creator's name, general portfolio website, or social media.
 - **There must not be any obscene imagery in the [background](/wiki/Beatmap/Background)/storyboard/video content.** This includes nudity, near-nudity, sexual references, violence, drug abuse, etc. See [Visual Content Considerations](/wiki/Rules/Visual_content_considerations) for more detailed rules.
 - **Difficulties that contain repetitive strobes, pulsing images, or rapid changes in contrast, brightness or colour in the storyboard or video must use an epilepsy warning.** If the warning interferes with gameplay, audio lead-in must be made longer.
 Strobing effects at 3 Hz (i.e. 3 flashes per second) and below are unlikely to cause concern.
 When in doubt, add the warning and confirm its necessity during the modding process.